ossu/computer-science/README.md

 Decide how much or how little to spend based on your own time and budget;
 just remember that you can't purchase success!

+**Process**.
+Students can work through the curriculum alone or in groups, in order or out of order.
+- For grouping up, please use the [cohorts repository](https://github.com/ossu/cohorts) to find or create a cohort suited to you.
+- We recommend doing all courses in Core CS, only skipping a course when you are certain that you've already learned the material previously.
+- For simplicity, we recommend working through courses (especially Core CS) in order from top to bottom, as they have already been [topologically sorted](https://en.wikipedia.org/wiki/Topological_sorting) by their prerequisites.
+- Courses in Advanced CS are electives.
+Choose one subject (e.g. Advanced programming) you want to become an expert in, and take all the courses under that heading.
+You can also create your own custom subject, but we recommend getting validation from the community on the subject you choose.

 **Content policy**.
 If you plan on showing off some of your coursework publicly, you must share only files that you are allowed to.
 *Do NOT disrespect the code of conduct* that you signed in the beginning of each course!